strata-mvc/strata/README.md

 ### What it does

-Wordpress MVC allows you to link permalinks with Controllers to offer you an elegant place to place code and keep the templates as clean as possible.
+Strata allows you to link permalinks with Controllers to offer you an elegant place to place code and keep the templates as clean as possible.
 It also maps Models to custom post types so model relationships can be programmed elegantly.

 ### What it doesn't do